 We all still like to meet in person, and NALS conferences are well known for offering great education while creating a fun environment for you to enjoy your time away from the office.
 With two state conferences and one national conference, you can make the most out of your membership.

 NALS Education Conference and National Forum – The crown jewel of NALS conferences, this gathering features three days of education and networking opportunities at different destinations each year.
-Held in October, this conference changes locations around the country so keep any eye out as it may be headed your way soon! (https://www.nals.org/?page=conferences)
+Held in September or October, this conference changes locations around the country so keep any eye out as it may be headed your way soon! (https://www.nals.org/?page=conferences)

 Social Media Community

 NALS has a widespread online community on Facebook, Twitter, and LinkedIn, and is an excellent resource for keeping in touch with members and letting the online community know what is trending in NALS.